c-chiniquy/quad-benchmark/README.md

 ## About the project

-This project benchmarks several quad rendering methods in D3D12.
+This project benchmarks several quad rendering methods in D3D12 and Vulkan.
 My rendering abstraction layer [iglo](https://github.com/c-chiniquy/iglo) is used.

 ## Benchmarks